CHAPTER THREE: 3710

-O-1.
-Extended family medical leave (EFML) extends job protection and health benefits beyond the expiration of family medical leave.
-EFML is intended for the following:
+P-1.
+Extended medical leave (EML) extends job protection and health benefits beyond the expiration of family medical leave.
+EML is intended for the following: [ed.
+7-16]

 a.
 Individuals who plan to return to work and have a prognosis to support return to work with assumption of full duties and responsibilities of their position, with or without reasonable accommodation, within a total absence period of no more than twelve (12) consecutive months; or